-This chapter explains about the network essentials.
-Network essentials are the things we must have to take care of to establish a good network between two or more networks.
-It include the OSI reference model which help in complete establishment of the network then we have protocols then we have WAN hardware all these things are very essential for a network.
+This chapter explains about the network structures.
+Network structures are the things we must have to take care of to establish a good network between two or more networks.
+It includes the OSI reference model which helps in complete establishment of the network then we have protocols then we have WAN hardware all these things are very essential for a network.

-3.2 The OSI Model
+2.2 The OSI Model